Bbold72/image-quilting-report/ReadMe.md

 ## Quilt Cut Details

-The below figure demonstrates how the quilt cut algorithm.
-The top-left image is the current output, the template is the part of the output to fill in, and the sampled patch is the patch that minimizes the SSD beteen overlapping region in the template.
+The below figure demonstrates how the quilt cut algorithm works.
+The top-left image is the current output, the template is the part of the output to fill in, and the sampled patch is the patch that minimizes the SSD between overlapping regions in the template.
 The second row shows the boundary cost for the overalapping region.
-Next, Dijkstra's algorithm is applied in the both the vertical and horizontal direction and then combined to find the minimal error boundary.
+Next, Dijkstra's algorithm is applied in both the vertical and horizontal direction and then combined to find the minimal error boundary.
 Finally, in the bottom row, the quilt cut template are the pixels kept from the template (and in the current output), the quilt cut patch are the pixels kept from the sampled patch, and the new patch is the combination of the quilt cut template and patch.

 ![""](output/quilt_cut_intermediate_steps_bricks.jpg "title")